spiral/docs/docs/en/framework/application-server.md

 [middleware](https://roadrunner.dev/docs/middleware-writing-a-middleware/2.x/en), or data providers.

 > **Note**
-> You are not required to learn Golang or build the application server by yourself, the default build will cover all of
+> You are not required to learn Golang or build an application server by yourself, the default build will cover all of
 > the framework features.

-All information about building Application server you can read on official [site](https://roadrunner.dev/docs/app-server-build/2.x/en).
+All the info about building an application server you can read on the official [site](https://roadrunner.dev/docs/app-server-build/2.x/en).